frehberg/seq-rs/README.md

 ## Conclusion
-These benchmarks show, the collection `Seq` shows better performance than `Vec` for 16 elements or less, and even better performance than `LinkedList` for 64 elements or less.
+These benchmarks show, the collection `Seq` shows better performance than `Vec` for 16 elements or less, and even better performance than `LinkedList` for all test-cases up to 512 elements.
 In this range `Seq` benefits from stack-memory.
-When `N>64` performance drops, probably caused by page-faults and the need to request new memory-pages from OS.
+When `N>32` the performance drops, probably caused by page-faults and the need to request additional stack memory-pages from OS, getting similar to the performance of linked-lists.